-No, the Capital One Savor’s $500 bonus is not available anymore.
+No, the Capital One Savor Card’s $500 bonus is not available anymore.
 It was a temporary promotion that ended in May 2019.
 Cardholders had to spend $3,000 within the first 3 months after opening an account to receive the bonus.
 It’s not clear whether the $500 promotion will ever come back.

 Although you can’t get a $500 bonus with Capital One Savor, the card’s current bonus is still substantial.
 Right now, you can get $300 for spending $3,000 in the first 3 months.
 This card’s bonus is one of the best cash bonuses on the market.
-Plus, it can help cover the cost of the card’s $95 annual fee for a few years.
+Plus, it can help offset the cost of the card’s $95 annual fee for a few years.

 Capital One SavorOne entertainment purchases earn 3% cash back with no limit.
 Qualifying entertainment purchases include tickets bought at movie theaters, record stores and video rental locations (excluding digital streaming and subscription services).
 Ticket purchases for tourist attractions, amusement parks, aquariums and zoos also qualify.
 Other eligible ticket purchases include those for pool and billiard halls, bowling alleys, live pro or semi-pro sporting events, live concerts and theatrical productions.… read full answer